Stratus51/typescript_emitter/readme.md

 <a name=EmitterMethods>Emitters methods</a>
 ===============================================================================
-There is no instanciable Emitter class in this package.
-Instead there are 2 [emitters](#Emitters) implementing the same methods which are listed here.
+Each [concrete emitter class](#Emitters) implements the abstract methods defined by the abstract `Emitter<T>` class, which are listed below.

-In typescript, an emitter can emit only one type of packets (represented by a generic type `T`) to allow type checking.
+In the typescript version of the library, an emitter can emit only one type of packets (represented by a generic type `T`) to allow type checking.

 ### <a name=sub>`.sub(callback: (packet: T) => void): this`</a>
 Subscribes a callback to this emitter.
 The callback will then be called